Edentic/WPBashProject/readme.md

 NEW WP Project Bash Script
 ==========================
 This bash script downloads the latest WordPress to your local dev server and setup both WordPress and your database on your local enviroment.
+Remember to change the script to fit your needs

 Arguments
 ---------